 “I’m on a natural high and I’m happy where I’m at,” he adds.

-That includes working on his first solo record this year, he says, that will contain his own original music.
+That includes working on his first solo record this year that will contain his own original music.
 He also wants to put out a Christmas record of organ music.

 “When Jerry passed I never thought I’d be put into a position as a band leader,” he says.
 “But before I leave this earth, I want to put out the stuff that’s in my heart.”